edwardsmith999/SimWrapPy/README.md

 and stored for each directory.
 The `./minimal_example/src` directory is also packaged up as a tarball in each case.

-## Structure and Objects

-At the top level, you create a study.
-Each study contains a number of threads which each run using the multiprocessor framework in Python.
-You can specify how many to run at the same time based on the compute resource you have available.
-  - study - manages the running of all threads in blocks based on specified max number of cpus
-  - thread - a subprocess running on a thread (should be one per cpu)
-  - run - an object which creates the folder structure, changes inputs and runs the specified executable
-  - inpututils - helper functions to change input files for various codes

 ## Run Objects

 When instantiated, Run should create a new folder as a "run"